daniarherikurniawan/SPARK/README.md

 - Reboot can also be trigerred from the tevc
 - Finally, check the link's bandwidth using iperf whether it is modified as we want

+>BTW.
+From the user perspective, links and LANs can be shaped "statically" by specifying their characteristics once in the NS file, or dynamically by sending "shaping events" via a web page, client GUI, of the command line tool "tevc."

+>In both the simple-static and simple-dynamic models, tevc commands are used to assign characteristics to the various per-pair pipes created above.
+In the static case, this is done only at boot time.
+In the dynamic case, it is done periodically throughout the lifetime of the experiment.
+To accomplish this, the tevc MODIFY event is augmented with an additional DEST parameter.
+The DEST parameter is used to identify a specific node pair pipe (the source is implied by the link object targeted by the tevc command).
+If the DEST parameter is not given, then the modification is applied to the "default" pipe (i.e., the normal shaping behavior).
+For
+example:

+    tevc -e pid/eid now cloud-n1 MODIFY DEST=10.0.0.2 BANDWIDTH=1000 DELAY=10

+Assuming 10.0.0.2 is "n2" in the diagram above, this would change n1's "to n2 pipe" to shape the bandwidth, and change n1's "from n2 pipe" to handle the delay.
+If a more "balanced" shaping is desired, half of each characteristic could be applied to both sides via:

+    tevc -e pid/eid now cloud-n1 MODIFY DEST=10.0.0.2 BANDWIDTH=1000 DELAY=5
+    tevc -e pid/eid now cloud-n2 MODIFY DEST=10.0.0.1 BANDWIDTH=1000 DELAY=5

 ### Check the bandwidth
 > We will use iperf tool to check the bandwidth, you can read the detail at : [iperf.fr](https://iperf.fr/).
 Here is the simple tutorial that suitable to our needs: [http://www.slashroot.in/iperf-how-test-network-speedperformancebandwidth](http://www.slashroot.in/iperf-how-test-network-speedperformancebandwidth).
 I wrapped it up in the following points: